1947 flying disc craze: Occult

 As early as July 4, occultists like Meade Layne claimed that the discs were occult or "etheric".
 Layne claimed to be in telepathic communication with "people in the saucers", arguing "it is possible for objects to pass from an etheric to a dense level of matter and will then appear to materialize.
-They then will return to an etheric conditions".
+They then will return to [...] etheric conditions".
 Layne claimed that "These visitors are not excarnate humans but are human beings living in their own world.
 They come with good intent.
 They have some idea of experimenting with earth life."
 The prior year, it had been reported that Layne consulted a medium who relayed communications from a "space ship named Careeta" that came to Earth from 'an unidentified planet'.

 Esoteric

 During the mid-1940s, an obscure sub-culture developed around the science-fiction magazine Amazing Stories and its tales of Richard Sharpe Shaver, claimed to be non-fictional.
 Since 1945, the magazine had published Shaver's claims to be in communication with subterranean beings concerned about atomic pollution who piloted disc-shaped craft.

 In the October 1947 issue of Amazing Stories, editor Raymond Palmer argued the flying disc flap was proof of Richard Sharpe Shaver's claims.
 That same issue carried a letter from Shaver in which he argued the truth behind the discs would remain a secret.

 Wrote Shaver: "The discs can be a space invasion, a secret new army plane — or a scouting trip by an enemy country...OR, they can be Shaver's space ships, taking off and landing regularly on earth for centuries past, and seen today as they have always been — as a mystery.
 They could be leaving earth with cargos of wonder-mech that to us would mean emancipation from a great many of our worst troubles— and we'll never see those cargos...I predict that nothing more will be seen, and the truth of what the strange disc ships really are will never be disclosed to the common people.
 We just don't count to the people who do know about such things.
 It isn't necessary to tell us anything."